TheUltimateCoder123/MovieRecommenderSys/README.md

-## Movie Recommender System using Streamlit....
+## Movie Recommender System using Streamlit
+This Recommends movie that are much similar to each other based on Cosine distance.

 ## Details
 - Content Based that recommends movies on the basis of similarity.